 Bristol and Quantocks

-Leave the Cotswold Water Park and enter the Cotswolds proper.
+Begin in Cirencester, capital of the Cotswolds, and head south.
 After an hour or so, quickly drop off the Cotswold Escarpment, and onto the Severn floodplains.
 Skirt the outskirts of Bristol before entering the city and crossing the iconic Clifton Suspension Bridge.

 From here, tackle the Mendips and Cheddar Gorge, before you quickly move on to the Quantock Hills.
 The arrival of these short, sharp climbs marks the start of the climbing proper.
 Test your brakes and preemptively apologise to your knees, before pressing on.